grantges/co.grantges.azure.adal/README.md

 It provides an interface for using oAuth based authentication with Microsoft Azure Active Directory oAuth Login.
 To find out more about leveraging Microsoft Azure Active Directory Authentication, check out the [Azure oAuth Documentation](https://msdn.microsoft.com/en-us/library/azure/dn645545.aspx).

+> Note: This widget assumes you have the correct configuration for Microsoft Azure and your app, and that an appropriate redirect URL is setup.

 ## Usage [![gitTio](http://gitt.io/badge.png)](http://gitt.io/component/co.grantges.azure.adal)

 1. Install [this widget](http://gitt.io/component/co.grantges.azure.adal) via [gitTio](http://gitt.io):